swong1200/imageStore/README.md

 ## Installation

 You will need a Stripe account to run this.
 Please clone the repo then run npm install.
 Add the Stripe public key to loadimages.js and the secret key to your .env file.
-Also ensure you have Mongo installed and npm run seed.
+Also ensure you have Mongo installed and then run seeder.

 ## Usage